 Railway plan proposed for deep sea port in Songkhla [13 October, 2014]

-The State Railway of Thailand has proposed to a route between Songkhla province and Malaysia.
+The State Railway of Thailand has proposed a route between Songkhla province and Malaysia.
 The route will connect 3 major destinations including Malaysia, Hat Yai, and Songkhla’s Deep Sea Port.

 Critics fall silent on Thai junta’s high-speed rail plans [12 August, 2014]

-This article is a compilation of various news reports of different train lines that have been proposed, and each report conflicts with each other.
+This article is a compilation of various news reports of different train lines that have been proposed, and each report conflicts with the other.
 Some of the news articles are archived so I refer to this article for the details:

 – four high-speed train lines will run from Bangkok to Pattaya, Phitsanulok, Nakhon Ratchasima and Hua Hin.
 Pattaya will then be extended to Rayong and probably Chanthaburi and Trat.
-Other extensions include Phitsanulok to Chiang Mai, Nakhon Ratchasima to Nong Khai, Hua Hin to Padang Besar, at the Malaysia border.
+Other extensions include Phitsanulok to Chiang Mai, Nakhon Ratchasima to Nong Khai, Hua Hin to Padang Besar, at the Malaysian border.

 – Preference for connection from BKK Airport to Rayong, passing through Chachoengsao, Chonburi, and Pattaya.
 The 220KM journey would take around 75 minutes.